 You can also use text messaging to show customers you care, and bring them back to buy again.
 With SMSBump, you can send messages:

 - With order updates.
 A quick, automatic text letting the customer know you received their order gives them piece of mind and keeps them in the loop.

 - Asking for feedback.
 Customer ratings of your shopping experience will help you know where to improve.
 Plus, using that input can help promote brand loyalty.
 97% of consumers are more likely to be loyal to a company that implements their feedback.

 - Offering future discounts.
 To thank the customer for buying, you can follow up with a later text that offers a discount code for their next purchase.

 - Notifying users about new products.
 You also set up a Product Created automation, which will alert your subscribers whenever you create a new product.
 Keep them in the know and share new items they might like, making them feel valued and informed.

 Recover more abandoned-cart revenue than ever

 Your business is unique.
-Experiment with sending abandoned-cart reminders and other content on different messaging channels.
+Experiment with sending cart reminders and other content on different messaging channels.
 See what works best for your particular audience, and run with it!

-➡️Sign up with Chatfuel for free, and set up the abandoned-cart plugin in just three steps.
+➡️ Sign up with Chatfuel for free, and set up the Cart Reminders plugin in just three steps.

 Cheers to more abandoned-cart revenue for your ecommerce store! 📈